 I am an Associate Professor of Finance at HEC Paris.
 My areas of research are financial intermediation and corporate finance.
-Please download my curriculum vitae.
+Please download my CV.

 Finance Department